jeffvincent/kreacher/README.md

 -----------

 To run doomcrank, you will need to install Ruby 1.8.7 (pending update).
 Follow the instructions in [this post](http://stackoverflow.com/questions/11664835/mountain-lion-rvm-install-1-8-7-x11-error) for the fix.
+If you have any trouble with cacerts, try: https://github.com/mxcl/homebrew/issues/6103#issuecomment-1694558

 Credits
 -------